penpot/penpot/CONTRIBUTING.md

 - :ambulance: `:ambulance:` a commit that fixes critical bug
 - :books: `:books:` a commit that improves or adds documentation
 - :construction: `:construction:`: a wip commit
-- :construction_worker: `:construction_worker:` a commit with CI related stuff
 - :boom: `:boom:` a commit with breaking changes
 - :wrench: `:wrench:` a commit for config updates
 - :zap: `:zap:` a commit with performance improvements